ccxtwf/VLW-Custom-Scripts/README.md

  - If you want to change the producer category tags and also change the producer links (usually to prevent double redirects), run...

-        python pwb.py vlw_editlinks -moveprodcat -old:"MATERU" -new:"MARETU" -changeprodredirect
+        python pwb.py vlw_editlinks -moveprodcat -old:"MATERU" -new:"MARETU" -changelink
-        python pwb.py vlw_editlinks -moveprodcat -old:"Hachi" -new:"Kenshi Yonezu" -changeprodredirect -keeplinkcap
+        python pwb.py vlw_editlinks -moveprodcat -old:"Hachi" -new:"Kenshi Yonezu" -changelink -preserveoldname

- - Usually `-changeprodredirect` is used to correct a mistyped producer's name and `-changeprodredirect -keeplinkcap` is used when the producer is undergoing a name change.
+ - Usually `-changelink` is used to correct a mistyped producer's name and `-changelink -preserveoldname` is used when the producer is undergoing a name change.

 ### Moving singer category